OpenKneeboard/OpenKneeboard/README.md

 I hope to expand this list in the future, especially for OpenXR.

 OpenKneeboard has been primarily tested with DCS: World via the Oculus SDK, using DirectX 11.

-## Features

-- DirectInput control: previous/next tab/page.
-Up to 128 buttons are supported ;)
-- Attach to running games; no need to launch the games via OpenKneeboard, or to start OpenKneeboard first.
-- Folder Tab: shows images from a folder.
-Recommended 3:4 aspect ratio
-- DCS Radio Log Tab: log of all radio messages that are shown by DCS World as text in the top left corner.
-There is no voice transcription.
-This is especially useful for single player campaigns.
-- DCS Mission Tab: any mission-specific kneeboard pages.
-- DCS Aircraft Tab: any aircraft-specific kneeboard pages.
-- DCS Terrain Tab: any terrain-specific kneeboard pages.
-I believe these are currently only available for Caucasus and Nevada

 ## Thanks